 The JOACMEQ contains twenty-four questions subdivided into five subscales: lower extremity function, quality of life, cervical spine function, bladder function, and upper extremity function.
 These questions are intended to evaluate individuals’ health-related quality of life for those who suffer from cervical spondylotic myelopathy.

 The JOABPEQ and JOACMEQ scores range from 0 to 100, with higher scores indicating a better patient condition.
 To determine whether a treatment has been effective, compare patients before and after the assessment; if a patient’s score has increased ≥ 20, or if the overall score is >90, this indicates improvement.

 The JOABPEQ and JOACMEQ are much more reliable scoring systems now that they have been revised.
 The overarching goal of the revision was to make the assessment more patient-oriented and conducted in a way that is through the patient’s view rather than the physician’s.
 Another strength is that entities do not need a license to use this tool and can download it for free.
 The JOA website offers other valuable tools for free, such as the excel file that calculates scores.

-One of the biggest considerations of the JOABPEQ and the JOACMEQ is that both questionnaires were translated from Japanese into Engish by a professor and as a result some of the wording is awkward.
+One of the biggest considerations of the JOABPEQ and the JOACMEQ is that both questionnaires were translated from Japanese into English by a professor and as a result, some of the wording is awkward.
 For example, some questions include double negatives which may be confusing for the reader however the professor wanted to ensure the meaning of the question did not change.
-It may be imperative to revise these questions to make it more easily understood.
+It may be imperative to revise these questions to make them more easily understood.
 The same goes for the Japanese wording of the questions.
 However, they have been validated through statistical analysis and may not be reliable if revised.

 The JOACMEQ and JOABPEQ do not require a license and may be downloaded for free on the JOA Website.